Agbede, Edo State: Agbede Ayuele contribution to Islamic education

-From the onset, Agbede concentrated fully on establishing itself as a center for traditional Islamic Education & thoughts.
+Agbede concentrated fully on establishing itself as a center for traditional Islamic Education & thoughts.

-The first Muslim king of Agbede strong bond with the etsu Nupe and Bida Emirate enabled him to always accompany himself with Muslim scholars whenever he is returning from Bida.
+The strong ties between Agbede kingdom with the Etsu Nupe and Bida Emirate paved way for the introduction Muslim scholars from Bida for Islamic theology on the town.
 They first settle at Agbede and are later sent to places in Kukuruku to enable Islamic learning.
 Shaykh Bawa amongst others was an example.
 He was sent to Auchi to enable Islamic learning.
 He became the chief Imam.

 Agbede have always sent Scholars of Islam of Agbede or northern origin to aid Islamic understanding in different areas of Edo.

-Agbede Kings were also reported to have directly asked for scholars from a kingdom in Kogi (probably igbira) because of their relationship, it was easy for a scholar to be sent down to Agbede.
+Agbede Kings were also reported to have directly asked for scholars from a kingdom in Kogi due to their relationship, it was easy for a scholar to be sent down to Agbede.

 Agbede prided itself as the center of learning where Muslims and new Muslims come in groups around Afenmai (Kukuruku) and Esan to study Islam.
 Since the foundation for Islamic scholarship was well established and all encompassing, the sent Muslims studied to their fill and went back to become Imams and Mallams of their various towns and villages.
-They not only aided learning, they spurred further Islamization of their societies.
+They not only aided learning, they spurred further the growth of Islam in their societies.